Pre-trained Language Models in Biomedical Domain: A Systematic Survey: Introduction

 All the above reviews made thorough summarization of existing work before the pre-trained language model era of NLP.
 The NLP techniques in these reviews are mainly about feature engineering, or architecture engineering \cite{liu2021pre}.
-However, the NLP recently has been shifted to a pre-training-finetuning paradigm with large-scale pre-trained language models (see existing surveys \cite{qiu2020pre,han2021pretrained,liu2020survey,liu2021pre,bommasani2021opportunities} for pre-trained language model in the general domain). \cite{bommasani2021opportunities} called these pre-trained models as `foundation models' to underscore their critically central.
-We believe the biomedical NLP applications have been benefited and will continually benefit from the development of pre-trained language models.
-More recently, \cite{kalyan2021ammu} \footnote{The paper is publicly-available on the arXiv without peer review} reviews biomedical textual pre-training, especially using BERT.
-The difference between \cite{kalyan2021ammu} and this review is many folds.
-First, biomedical pre-trained language models in this review are not limited to texts like \cite{kalyan2021ammu}, but also protein, DNA, and even we envision biomedical multi-modal pre-trained language models based on the multi-modal data (e.g., in electronic health records) -- in general, any data that involves biomedical information could be used in biomedical PLMs.
-Secondly, in contrast to \cite{kalyan2021ammu} which only discusses Transformer-based pre-trained language models, this review also discusses RNN based language models (like ELMO \cite{jin2019probing}, which is typically considered as the first pre-trained language model in NLP).
-Lastly, we also summarize decoder involved pre-trained language models (like GPT \cite{kraljevic2021medgpt} and T5 \cite{phan2021scifive}) that could enable generation tasks, while \cite{kalyan2021ammu} mainly discusses encoder-based PLMs (BERT or BERT variants).
-Therefore, we believe there is a requirement for a survey paper that can review the recent progress of pre-trained language models in the biomedical domain from a multi-scale perspective.
+However, the NLP recently has been shifted to a pre-training and then fine-tuning paradigm with large-scale pre-trained language models (see existing surveys \cite{qiu2020pre,han2021pretrained,liu2020survey,liu2021pre,bommasani2021opportunities} for pre-trained language model in the general domain). \cite{bommasani2021opportunities} called these pre-trained models as `foundation models' to underscore their critically central.
+We believe the biomedical NLP applications have benefited and will continually benefit from the development of pre-trained language models.

-\paragraph{\textbf{How do we collect the papers?}} In this survey, we collected over a hundred related papers.
-We used Google Scholar as the main search engine, and also adopted MedPub, Web of Science, as an important tool to discover related papers.
-In addition, we screened most of the related conferences such as ACL, EMNLP, NAACL, etc. The major keywords we used including medical pre-trained language model, clinical pre-trained language model, biological language model, etc. Plus, we take Med-BERT \cite{abs-2005-12833}, BioBERT \cite{LeeYKKKSK20}, SciBERT \cite{BeltagyLC19}, ClinicalBert \cite{abs-1904-05342}, COVID-twitter-BERT \cite{abs-2005-07503} as the seed papers to check papers that cited them.